Generalized moonshine II: Borcherds products: Automorphic infinite products

 \end{thm} \begin{proof} Since $f$ is principally normalized, the constant terms of $F_{0,k}$ vanish for all $k$, so in particular they are rational.
-For the first condition, Lemma \ref{lem:mcgraw1} applies, and for the second condition, Lemma \ref{lem:mcgraw2} applies to show that all coefficients of $F$ are real.
+If the first condition holds, Lemma \ref{lem:mcgraw1} applies, and if the second condition holds, Lemma \ref{lem:mcgraw2} applies, so in either case, all coefficients of $F$ are real.